 • All the required hunting licenses – This will include some mix of general state hunting license, state waterfowl hunting license, and federal license depending on where you live.

 • Ear Protection – Never get into a goose blind without ear protection.
 Start with the cheapest foam ear plugs money can buy then work your way up to better electronic options, I think Tetra Hearing makes the best ear protection in the industry but they are most likely a second or third season purchase for most new waterfowl hunters.
-Keep in mind a good earplughttps://tetrahearing.com/collections/hearing-protection-for-waterfowl-hunting strategy can make the difference between foam ear plugs being a usable tool and something that ruins your hunt.
+Keep in mind a good earplug strategy can make the difference between foam ear plugs being a usable tool and something that ruins your hunt.
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 • Waders – You need to have a way to get into water to retrieve decoys and geese.